+1-800-654-7757

 Trying to handle a legal matter on your own and understanding possible defenses and options you may have, and the general complexity of landlord-tenant law, can cause a lot of anxiety.
 A way to pause and catch your breath is to contact a lawyer and let them handle the situation for you.

-For as little as $24.95/month, you can get legal advice and consultation on an unlimited number of personal legal matters.
-Your provider lawyer can review any personal legal documents, up to 15 pages each, such as your lease or a notice from your landlord, provide feedback and even assist with a letter or call to your landlord.
+For as little as $26.95/month, you can get legal advice and consultation on an unlimited number of personal legal matters.
+Your provider lawyer can review any personal legal documents, starting at up to 15 pages each, such as your lease or a notice from your landlord, provide feedback and even assist with a letter or call to your landlord.

 Having access to a provider lawyer with a personal legal plan can save you a significant sum.
 And the stress relief is priceless.
 These legal services would easily cost several hundred if not thousands of dollars if you hired a lawyer directly.